How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 Beyond the architecture and the city’s iconic grid pattern (typical of Spanish colonial city planning), you will find hidden squares, hole-in-the-wall eateries, textile and boutique shops, quaint cafes, and much, much more.

 ✨ To make the most of your first day in the city, below are several must-see attractions and points of interest.
-By the way, my suggested sightseeing itinerary for day one is easily doable on foot and makes the perfect DIY walking tour of Oaxaca City!
+By the way, my suggested sightseeing itinerary for day one is easily doable on foot and makes for the perfect DIY walking tour of Oaxaca City!

 Zócalo (Plaza de la Constitución)